Self employed mortgage

 The following may also be treated as self employed:

 - Sub-contractor with income from more than one contract

 - Anyone employed by a limited company or limited liability partnership whose rewards package includes dividends and/or profit share.

 If, as a sole trader, you are considering setting up a company, be careful.
 Lenders will tend to ignore your record as a trader and start from scratch on examining your company records, probably requiring at least two years’ accounts.

-- The system has been tightened up in recent years.
-Like any employed applicant for a mortgage, you now need bank statements and details of debt repayments and outgoings such as childcare costs, holiday spending and pension contributions.
+- As with employed applicants for a mortgage, you will need bank statements and details of debt repayments and outgoings such as childcare costs, holiday spending and pension contributions.
 But for the self-employed, the standard requirement is a verified record of the past three years of earnings.

 - Halifax for instance asks for accounts showing the net profit (for sole traders), share of net profit (for partnerships) or salary and dividends (for directors of limited companies).